ibm-cloud-docs/image-templates/export-image.md

 From the Image Templates page you can export an image template to an [Object Storage OpenStack Swift](/docs/infrastructure/objectstorage-swift?topic=objectstorage-swift-GettingStarted#getting-started-with-object-storage-openstack-swift) account.
 {:shortdesc}

+All instances of this service are deprecated.
+Existing accounts can be used, but no new {{site.data.keyword.objectstorageshort}} OpenStack Swift accounts can be provisioned after 10 December 2018.
+Effective on 31 March 2019, IBM Cloud no longer supports the Image Templates import/export feature with Cloud Object Storage OpenStack Swift.
+{: deprecated}

 The image export process takes a preexisting, private standard image template and converts the image into an image file that is stored in a specified location on an Object Storage OpenStack Swift account.
 Use the following steps to export an image template.